gradle/gradle/subprojects/docs/src/docs/design/gradle-module-metadata-latest-specification.md

 - `prefers`: optional.
 The preferred version for this dependency.
 - `strictly`: optional.
 A strictly enforced version requirement for this dependency.
 - `rejects`: optional.
 An array of rejected versions for this dependency.
+- `forSubgraph`: optional.
+If set to `true`, the version constraint applies for each dependency to the corresponding module in the subgraph originating from the containing variant.

 #### `excludes` value